 You know those canisters of compressed air that are used to clean your computer keyboard?
 I’m going to call them air-dusters.
 If you hold air-dusters upside down, the spray they generate will freeze tissue just like the commercial sprays.
 But air-duster canisters only cost around $6.00 a can rather than $400.00 a can.

 The ingredients are almost identical.
-Verrucafreeze contains tetraflouroethane, pentaflouroethane and triflouroethane, whereas a typical air-duster can contains tetraflouroethane and diflouroethane.
+Verrucafreeze contains tetrafluoroethane, pentafluoroethane and trifluoroethane, whereas a typical air-duster can contains tetrafluoroethane and difluoroethane.

 At my prison facility where we do wart removal, we initially used the expensive commercial freezing canisters like Verrucafreeze, but about three years ago switched to using air-duster cans held upside down.
 I can tell you from experience that they are identical in efficacy to the commercial products.